György Dózsa: Downfall and execution

 In the course of the summer, Dózsa seized the fortresses of Arad, Lippa (today Lipova), and Világos (now Şiria), and provided himself with cannons and trained gunners.
 One of his bands advanced to within 25 kilometres of the capital.
 But his ill-armed ploughmen were outmatched by the heavy cavalry of the nobles.
-Dózsa himself had apparently become demoralized by success: after Csanád, he issued proclamations which can be described as millenarian.
+Dózsa himself had apparently become demoralized by success: after Csanád, he issued proclamations which can be described as nihilistic.

-As his suppression had become a political necessity, Dózsa was routed at Temesvár (today Timișoara, Romania) by an army of 20,000 led by John Zápolya and István Báthory.
+As his suppression had become a political necessity, Dózsa was routed at Temesvár (today Timișoara, Romania) on 15 July 1514 by an army of 20,000 led by John Zápolya and Stephen Báthory.
 He was captured after the battle, and condemned to sit on a smouldering, heated iron throne, and forced to wear a heated iron crown and sceptre (mocking his ambition to be king).
 While he was suffering, a procession of nine fellow rebels who had been starved beforehand were led to this throne.
 In the lead was Dózsa's younger brother, Gergely, who was cut in three despite Dózsa asking for Gergely to be spared.
 Next, executioners removed some pliers from a fire and forced them into Dózsa's skin.
 After tearing his flesh, the remaining rebels were ordered to bite spots where the hot pliers had been inserted and to swallow the flesh.
 The three or four who refused were simply cut up, prompting the others to comply.
 In the end, Dózsa died from the ordeal, while the rebels who obeyed were released and left alone.

 The revolt was repressed but some 70,000 peasants were tortured.
-György's execution, and the brutal suppression of the peasants, greatly aided the 1526 Ottoman invasion as the Hungarians were no longer a politically united people.
+György's execution, and the brutal suppression of the peasants, greatly aided the 1526 Ottoman invasion as the Hungarians were no longer a politically united people and peasants rejected military service against the Ottomans.
 Another consequence was the creation of new laws, an effort in the Hungarian Diet led by István Werbőczy.
 The resulting Tripartitum elaborated the old rights of peasants, but also greatly enhanced the status of lesser nobility (gentry), erecting an iron curtain between Hungarians until 1848 when serfdom was abolished.